shaking54/test/README.md

 ### 🔍 Summary
 <span style="color: gray; font-size: 16px;">
 This document focuses on generating game assets, specifically Sprite sheets and 3D models.
-It presents a workaround for AI limitations in generating Sprite sheets by using a 3D humanoid model and applying AI-generated animations.
-The document explains why this approach is superior to using other software and provides recommendations for generating 3D models and animations.
-It suggests using sl.ai and Meshy for environmental assets and Rodin AI for digital avatars, and discusses options like Mixamo for auto-rigging and AI motion capture for animations.
+It presents a workaround for AI limitations in Sprite sheet generation by using a 3D humanoid model and applying AI-generated animations.
+The document explains why this method is superior to traditional pixelation effects and provides recommendations for generating 3D models using tools like sl.ai and Meshy.
+It also discusses animation generation options, including auto-rigging with Mixamo and AI motion capture, while noting that text-to-animation technology requires further development.
 </span>

 ---